glukicov/llm_pipelines_demo/README.md

 ```shell
 build-local
 ```
-and trigger a local pipeline with
+then trigger a local pipeline with
 ```shell
 run-local
 ```